 The process of creating an assignment with Turnitin enabled is exactly the same as creating a standard QMplus assignment.

-Within the course module area, ‘Turn editing on’ via the slider in the top right corner of the screen.
+Within the course module area, ‘Turn editing on’ in the top right corner of the screen.

 Within the course page, click “Add an activity or resource” in the section where you want the assignment to appear.

 Choose ‘Assignment’ from the list of activities and resources which appear on the right of the screen:

 Click ‘Add’ and this will open the ‘Editing Assignment’ screen.